 This small invasion was first noticed (and picked) in 2013.
 It's on the downhill side of the meadow closest to Robbins Street.

-This land is up for purchase by the Town at the 2014 Town Meeting.
-There is a sprawling invasion near the top of the cart path that will need some preliminary investigation this year if the land is purchased.
+This land was purchase by the Town at the 2014 Town Meeting.
+There is a sprawling invasion near the top of the cart path that will need some investigation, flagging, and a start at picking this year

 Camp ActonA sprawling invasion next to the access road, and along a right-of-way that crosses the access road.
-In 2013 this site was picked by Scouts, and they will be returning in 2014 on National Trails Day, June 7.
-Hooray for the Scouts!
+In 2013 and 2014 this site was picked by Scouts

 Great Hill - Main Street